iannesbitt/readgssi/README.md

 - traces per second
 - L1 dielectric as entered during survey
 - sampling depth
-- speed of light at given dielectric
+- speed of wave at given dielectric
 - number of traces
 - number of seconds